behavioral-data/bdatasets-backend/header.md

 This table contains a live view of all corpora.
-It is updated daily by a crawler that scans all corpora and checks that they meet quality guidelines (immutability, access permissions, documentation, and corpus structure).
+It is updated daily by a crawler that scans all corpora and checks that they meet quality guidelines (immutability, access permissions, documentation, and dataset structure).

 Click on any dataset to view its readme.

 If the **Access** column shows a ✓, then it is open-access and ready for use.
-If not, the corpus is under restricted access due to its license or terms of use.
+If not, the dataset is under restricted access due to its license or terms of use.
 Visit the [Restricted access](#restricted-access) section for details on each of these corpora.